-Tracking the percentage of customers you keep monthly, annually, or for other durations such as every week, or even over multiple years if you want a broader picture, is one of the most useful ways to determine if your company is going to thrive in the future.
+Track the percentage of customers you keep monthly, annually, or for other durations such as week-to-week or over multiple years for a broader picture.
+Your customer retention rate is one of the most useful ways to determine your company’s future success.

-- How long you’ll be able to retain each customer if you continue with your existing strategies.
+- How long you can retain each customer if you continue with your existing strategies.

 - How much your company may grow in the future.

-With this insight, you are better prepared to plan for the future and more equipped to make strategic business decisions and take advantage of opportunities that may arise.
+This insight leaves you better prepared for future planning, better equipped to make strategic business decisions, and take advantage of opportunities that may arise.

-On the other hand, you’ll also be able to recognize when a problem is likely to emerge.
-When your CRR drops below your benchmark or when it dips below industry averages it may be due to:
+On the other hand, you’ll also know how to recognize when a problem is likely to emerge.
+When your CRR drops below your benchmark or dips below industry averages, it may be due to:

-- There may be a problem with your product or service.
+- A problem with your product or service

-- When one of your competitors may have jumped ahead in market share thanks to a newfound competitive advantage, such as better technology, an improved buying experience, or product improvement.
+- Competitors gaining ground in market share thanks to a newfound competitive advantage such as better technology, an improved buying experience, or product improvement

 With this knowledge, you’ll know when to act before disaster strikes in the form of profit loss or reputation damage.